wjbg/jl.clt/README.md

 Alternatively, you can also download this repository as zip file by clicking the green button at the top of this page.
-All functions are reasonably well-documented and the two annotated examples in the `example` folder should be sufficient to get you started.
+All functions are reasonably well-documented and the two annotated examples in the `examples` folder should be sufficient to get you started.

 ## License